REGIONAL OCEAN OBSERVING

 The main objective of this proposal is to develop and validate satellite-driven species distribution and abundance models for the West Antarctic Peninsula (WAP).
 This objective will be achieved by integrating the results of two component efforts.
 The first encompasses a “top-down” historical time series analysis of existing space-based and in-situ measurements of WAP phytoplankton, krill and penguin distribution and abundance data from the Palmer Long-Term Ecological Research Station (PAL LTER).
 The second is represented by a “bottom-up” field program focused on spatially predicting the foraging locations of the Adélie penguin.
 This field effort links space-based platforms, AUV’s and animal-borne sensors.
 The results of this work will, 1) quantify the ability of satellite data streams to capture and describe the climate driven ecological changes in the WAP and, 2) predict how Adélie penguin foraging locations and their associated biodiversity will change if warming trends continue.

-Atlantic sturgeon have recently been listed under the Endangered Species Act and populations have been struggling to rebuild since the late 19th century.
-The utilization of acoustic biotelemetry along with the Mid-Atlantic Regional Association Coastal Ocean Observing System (MARACOOS) will allow us to link the movements and habitats of Atlantic sturgeon with oceanographic conditions to better understand their seasonal migrations and distributions in the Delaware Bay, as well as the coastal Atlantic Ocean.
+Atlantic Sturgeon are listed under the Endangered Species Act and populations have been struggling to rebuild since the late 19th century.
+The utilization of acoustic biotelemetry along with the Mid-Atlantic Regional Association Coastal Ocean Observing System (MARACOOS) will allow us to link the movements and habitats of Atlantic Sturgeon with oceanographic conditions to better understand their seasonal migrations and distributions in the Delaware Bay, as well as the coastal Atlantic Ocean.
 This project is part of a collaborative effort between the University of Delaware, Delaware State University, and Delaware Department of Natural Resources and Environmental Control.
 Current funding is courtesy of the Lenfest Ocean Program with past funding from the National Marine Fisheries Service.

 MODELING SHARK MOVEMENTS AND HABITAT SELECTION IN THE ATLANTIC OCEAN